 - Scrooge McDuck's longtime foes The Beagle Boys, though not always.
 Lately we often see them more realistically broke, but they've also been seen going after Scrooge McDuck at sea or elsewhere with special equipment that should probably cost more than the amount of money they were after, when it wasn't Scrooge's entire property.
 An explanation might have something to do with how they're (rarely) shown as a world-wide criminal organisation family of which the Duckburg gang is just a small part, but it still wouldn't make much sense.
 A possible explanation comes from Italian stories showing they are actually formidable thieves and only Scrooge or bad luck can stop them, implying they fund their special equipment to go after Scrooge with the loot of other heists.

-- Doctor Doom averts this; since he runs a European nation, he must have billions of dollars in tax dollars alone to fund his various schemes.note
+- He averts this trope.
+Since he runs a European nation, he must have billions of dollars in tax dollars alone to fund his various schemes.note

 - The Kingpin averts this too, as he owns a vast empire of legitimate businesses that he built from the ground up, starting with one small spice importing firm.
 This is one reason it was so hard to pin anything on him for a long time, the money trail being so large and complex.